rafaeltmbr/clock/src/components/label-input/README.md

 * **removeLabelDoneListener** - unregister the given callback function from label-done event

 Every other method starting with an underscore is private.
-Thus, is shouldn't be called outside the class, otherwise, it may crash the component.
+Thus, is shouldn't be called outside the class, otherwise, it may crush the component.

 ## Events
 The label-input element handles three types of events.
 They are label-change, label-done and label-cancel.